CevallosT-D/sme-bi-case-study-application/vm-exercises.md

 - Step 3

 Compute the Cost of Good Sold (COGS) based on 2021 stock quantity in a new column `COGS_2021`.
+Do not forget to change the format to currency.

 Hint:
 Remember, the company has completely allocated the COGS for a particular item in the `UnitPrice`.
 Use this variable and the calculated stock quantity to compute the COGS for that particular year.